jasminequach/jasminequach.github.io/essays/ui.md

 ## The Goldilocks zone

 That being said, despite its simplicity compared to raw HTML and CSS, there are challenges to using Bootstrap as well.
 For one, the learning curve can be steep for beginners, but this is mostly because of the vast array of classes you have to get familiar with—and I mean _really_ familiar.
 Thankfully, it gets easier once you get the hang of it due to repetition and memorization.
-It becomes faster to work with.
+Bootstrap is just _faster_ to work with.

 Check out the [Moomin](https://www.moomin.com/en/) home page I recreated in Bootstrap (and a fair bit of CSS):